cod-r/docker-k8s-course/kubernetes1/README.md

 For demo-ing and sometimes for debugging, I have a handy container image which I like to call it `dummy`.
 From this I can create pod(s) and do stuff.

+Exercise:
-Your exercise here is to create a container image from the `Dockerfile`, then to start a pod from this image, then to enter (exec) into this pod and look around.
+- create a container image using `dummy/Dockerfile`
+- start a pod from this image
+- enter (exec) into this pod and look around.

 Use the `dummy` directory in from this repo.

 ## More on PODs

 As a final recap on pods:
 - we have shown only a few pod parameters, there are many more and some of them will be uncovered later
 - pods can have one or multiple containers, we'll have example of this later in this course
-- the pod is the *atomic* entity in Kubernetes, a pod runs on a single node (Pod cannot "span" multiple nodes)
+- the pod is the *atomic* entity in Kubernetes, a pod runs on a single node (a pod cannot "span" multiple nodes)
 - The containers in a Pod can crash, they may or may not get restarted (depending on Pod's restart policy)